Jumieka Langwij

 Cover of Laugh With Louise

-Tuu buk bai Luiiz Benit
+Tuu buk bai Luwiiz Benit

-Two books by Louise Bennett Cover of Jamaica Labrish
+Two books by Louise Bennett

 Frederic Cassidy